amanda-santos/java-server/README.md

 # Java HTTP Server
- This is my first HTTP server made with Java.
+ This is my first HTTP server, made with Java.